mmontesanonyc/my-work/content/posts/covid-2/index.md

 ---
-title: "COVID-19 data pages: goals and strategies"
+title: "COVID-19 data pages: details on strategy"
 date: 2022-06-10T12:14:19-04:00
-draft: false
+draft: true
 ---

 I spent 27 months activated with the Health Department's COVID-19 response, working on our data webpages.
 In this time, I: